rjarea51/StratuxHud/readme.md

 (The gray stuff is self-adhesive alcantara fabric for car interiors)

-(Requires your aircraft to have a "12 Volt" cigarette power outlet)
+(Requires your aircraft to have a "12 Volt" cigarette power outlet or sizeable powerbar)

 ## In Flight Controls